corkyahern/spacexbe/README.md

 Welcome to SpaceX.

+If you are reading this file on github use the code format for readability.

 To use the application clone the repositories for frontend and backend.
 Start up the backend in the Spring Boot root directory with the command 'docker-compose up'.
 Start the frontend implementation in the angular root dir and use the command 'ng serve'.
 Open a fresh tab and access http://localhost:4200/register to begin.